Thuler14/njit-ece-416-project/firmware/ui/README.md

 # firmware/ui
-ESP32 (Arduino IDE) firmware for keypad + OLED UI and ESP-NOW link to the controller.
+ESP32 (Arduino IDE) firmware for push button + OLED UI and ESP-NOW link to the controller.